wp-plugins/varnish-purger/readme.txt

 (@TODO : add some)

 == Upgrade Notice ==
+* 0.91 : deactivate v0.9 on network, then uninstall the plugins.
+Then install 0.91 from scratch.
+This is due to intense renaming to avoid conflicts with original WP-Varnish plugin.
 * 0.9: initial release, deactivate WP-Varnish

 == Donate ==

 == Changelog ==

+= 0.91 =
+* rename classes, files and options to avoid conflicts with WP-Varnish,
+* plugins name is now varnish-purger

 = 0.9 =
 * refactorisation of core for extensions